greenelab/onboarding/onboarding.md

 **Scrum:** Our team's scrum process involves three components:

     1. An opening scrum meeting at 9:45 AM Monday morning where individuals will lay out their goals for the week, in the form of post-it notes, on the whiteboard in the Greene Lab.
     2. A demo day meeting at 1:30 PM Friday afternoon where team members show off an accomplishment from the week in 3 minutes or fewer.
-This could be a new figure, section of a paper, or some code that they are particularly happy with.
+This could be a new figure, section of a paper, some code that they are particularly happy with, or something that we learned from a paper, poster, or research presentation.
     3. A daily virtual scrum update.

 We use [a Google Slides deck](https://docs.google.com/presentation/d/1JqlxrxBJUYoA3kxaVnjbAjbL1pOU1rM5N4tYaQ5uAb8/edit?usp=sharing) to share figures or paper sections for the demo day meeting - if you are not already listed, feel free to add a slide with your name.
 Alternatively, screen sharing is possible for code demos or interactive weekly accomplishments.